23 Best Event Promotion Strategies to Get More Attendees

 - Use VR headsets at pop-ups or pre-events to simulate the event experience.

-For instance, a gaming expo might launch a VR mini-tour of their exhibit hall or allow users to try a featured game demo via mobile.
+For instance, a gaming expo might launch a VR mini-tour of its exhibit hall or allow users to try a featured game demo via mobile.
 These wow-factor experiences not only grab attention but also signal that your event is innovative and worth attending.

 Just remember to ensure device compatibility and provide alternative content for users without AR/VR capabilities.